Ask Financer

 • FHA loans accept scores as low as 580 with a 3.5% down payment, or 500 with 10% down.

-Even a half-percentage point difference in your interest rate can mean $100+ more per month in payments.
+Even a half-percentage point difference in your interest rate can mean $100+ more per month in payments, which adds up to over $36,000 over the life of a 30-year loan.

 Additional Costs Beyond Your Mortgage Payment